NJIT-WIS/project-management-github-activity/README.md

 10. syncing vs merging[1]
 11. the proccess of resolving merge conflicts[1]
 12. watchtower[1]
+13. Difference between Scrum and Kanban[1]
+14. Terraform Automation[1]
+15. Kubernetes[1]
+16. I don't know how docker works[2]
+17. I don't understand how this class is structured[1]

 #### Things we want to know next**